 - Fight against your negative thoughts

-your brain to heal as you acknowledge that you are God’s child (Romans 8:14), you are chosen (Ephesians 1:4), you are holy and blameless in His sight (Colossians 1:22), you are forgiven (1 John 1:9).
+(which will continue to harass you in the beginning of this process).
+Work to abolish false beliefs by meditating on the truth in God’s Word.
+Allow your brain to heal as you acknowledge that you are God’s child (Romans 8:14), you are chosen (Ephesians 1:4), you are holy and blameless in His sight (Colossians 1:22), you are forgiven (1 John 1:9).
 Allow God to rescue you from the oppression of your false beliefs.
 Allow His to be the solitary voice that defines you.
 Let Him alone measure your significance.

 - Embrace your weaknesses while also acknowledging the gifts God has

 given you to fulfill His purpose in your life.
 The good news?
 Much like a destructive belief, a healed identity will spread into every area of your life and marriage.
 Imagine what your marriage would be like void of doubts, comparisons and the dark cloud of inadequacy.